sea-of-stuff/sos/README.md

 The mapping used is the following:

 - file :: version manifest -> atom manifest -> atom data
-- folder :: version manifest -> compound manifest
+- directory :: version manifest -> compound manifest

 The sos-fs is used in the sos-app.
-Here, the filesystem is passed to a WebDAV server (https://github.com/quicksilver-sta/WebDAV-server) and the WebUI project.
+Here, the filesystem is passed to a WebDAV server (https://github.com/stacs-srg/WebDAV-server) and the WebUI project.
-The WebDAV server exposes the sos-fs to the OS as well as any other application that wishes to interact with the SOS.
+The WebDAV server exposes the sos-fs to the OS as well as to any other application that wishes to interact with the SOS.

 ## web-ui